htnani/shell-genomics/README.md

     less F3D0_S188_L001_R1_001.fastq

 `less` opens the file, and lets you navigate through it.
-The commands are identical to the `man` program.
+The keys for navigating back and forwards are identical to the `man` program.

 **Some commands in `less`**